-Tax exemptions can significantly reduce your taxable income, lowering your overall tax burden.
-One of the most important provisions under the Income Tax Act, 1961, is Section 10, which provides several exemptions on specific income sources.
+Tax exemptions can significantly reduce your taxable income, thereby lowering your overall tax burden.
+One of the essential provisions under the Income Tax Act, 1961, is Section 10, offering various exemptions applicable to specific income types.
+Understanding these benefits, including income tax exemption under section 10, helps optimise your tax planning efficiently.

 What is Section 10 of the Income Tax Act